worldpeaceorelse/Backrooms-Extended-CDDA-Mod/README.md

 He's only 20 years old.
 I hid him in a special room in-game.
 That's right, you can find and chat with the creator of the Backrooms himself.

 ## Installation instructions:

-Step 1: Download latest experimental.
+Step 1: Download latest experimental: https://github.com/CleverRaven/Cataclysm-DDA/releases?q=prerelease%3Atrue&expanded=true

 Step 2: Delete "Backrooms" folder in "data/mods"

-Step 3: Add "Backrooms Extended" folder to "data/mods" Step 4: Play the game!
+Step 3: Add "Backrooms Extended" folder to "data/mods"

+Step 4: Play the game!
 Should work exactly as expected.

 - momosthrall ♡